Midas, or Red Cross?

 Getting People to Donate

 For Smith, giving back to his community also means giving away oil changes and free tires for each blood or platelet donation received at his blood drives.
 His goal for this is to maximize donations, and make people want to come back to his shops.
-And it works; Smith says that his shops are now the largest volume Midas stores in the world, servicing roughly 3.9 million people per year.
+And it works; Smith says that his shops are now the largest volume Midas stores in the world, generating roughly $3.9 million per year.

 Going Beyond Blood Drives